MicrosoftDocs/defender-docs/defender-for-iot/manage-license.md

 1. Search for Defender for IoT.

 1. Choose the license appropriate for the size of your site.
-There are five different sized licenses ranging from Extra-large for up to 5000 devices, to extra-small covering a maximum of 100 devices.
+There are five different sized licenses ranging from Extra-large for up to 5,000 devices, to extra-small covering a maximum of 100 devices.

     Make sure to select the number of licenses you want to purchase, based on the number of sites you're monitoring.
 You might need to select licenses of different sizes if the number of devices at each site is different.
-[Question: Do we document a situation where a company has eg 12000 devices, for one site.
+[Question: Do we document a situation where a company has, for example, 12,000 devices, for one site.
 How should they be advised to purchase?]

 1. Complete the purchasing instructions.